Greater Western Sydney: Topography

-The Greater Western Sydney region spans from Windsor in the north to Campbelltown in the south, Lidcombe and Roselands in the east, with the A3 creating the boundary between the greater west and inner West, to Penrith and the lower parts of the Blue Mountains in the far west.
+The Greater Western Sydney region spans from Windsor in the north to Campbelltown in the south, Lidcombe and Roselands in the east, with the A3 creating the boundary between the greater west and inner West, to Penrith and Katoomba in the Blue Mountains in the far west.
+The Greater Western Sydney region borders regions that is outside of the Greater Sydney area such as the Central West to the west, the Southern Highlands to the southwest, the Hunter to the northwest, the Central Coast to the northeast and the Illawarra to the southeast.
 The 151st meridian east passes through the heart of western Sydney, namely in the suburbs of Castle Hill, Parramatta, Granville, and Revesby, with the suburbs west of those being on the eastern end of the 150th meridian, which is a line that passes through the Russian city of Magadan in the northern hemisphere.

 In 1820s, Peter Cunningham described the country west of Parramatta and Liverpool as "a fine timbered country, perfectly clear of bush, through which you might, generally speaking, drive a gig in all directions, without any impediment in the shape of rocks, scrubs, or close forest".
 This confirmed earlier accounts by Governor Arthur Phillip, who suggested that the trees were "growing at a distance of some twenty to forty feet from each other, and in general entirely free from brushwood..."

-Greater western Sydney predominantly lie on the Cumberland Plain and are relatively flat in contrast to the above regions.
-The region is situated on a rain shadow, thanks to the Hills District to the northeast, where they tend to be drier than the coast and less lush than the hilly Northern Suburbs.
-However, there are still a number of ridgy areas on the plain — Western Sydney Parklands, one of the largest parklands in the world, and Prospect Hill, the only area in Sydney with ancient volcanic activity, are between 120 and 140 m high.
+Greater western Sydney predominantly lies on the Cumberland Plain and is relatively flat in contrast to the above regions.
+The region is situated on a rain shadow, due to the Hills District to the northeast, where it tends to be drier than the coast and less lush than the hilly Northern Suburbs.
+Though Wetherill Park was listed by Domain as one of the five most leafiest suburbs in Sydney, in addition to being the only suburb in Western Sydney to be listed as such.

+Although the region is relatively flat, several elevated areas on the plain exist — Western Sydney Parklands, one of the largest parklands in the world, and Prospect Hill, the only area in Sydney with ancient volcanic activity, are between 120 and 140 m high.
 Highly elevated suburbs, which typically range between 70 and 100 m in height, include Leppington and Oran Park to the southwest, Pemulwuy, Cecil Hills and Horsley Park to the greater west, and Greystanes, Seven Hills and Mount Druitt to the northwest.